-The Oil and Gas Drilling Ordinance (Oil Ordinance) has been prepared in response to City Council File No. CF 17-0447, which amends the Los Angeles Municipal Code to prohibit all new oil and gas drilling activities and make any existing extraction a nonconforming use in all zones of the City.
+The Oil and Gas Drilling Ordinance (Oil Ordinance), prepared in response to City Council File No. CF 17-0447, amends the Los Angeles Municipal Code to prohibit all new oil and gas drilling activities and make any existing extraction a nonconforming use in all zones of the City.

 Studies show that activities related to oil and gas operations have been associated with many potential negative health and safety impacts, especially when they occur in close proximity to sensitive uses such as homes, schools, places of worship, recreation areas, and healthcare facilities.
-Consistent with the City’s policies on climate change, Los Angeles is introducing regulations that would phase out oil activities altogether, improving the City’s overall livability while addressing long-standing injustices to frontline communities and communities of color disproportionately affected by the health impacts of drill sites.
+Consistent with the City’s policies on climate change, Los Angeles has adopted regulations that will phase out oil activities altogether, improving the City’s overall livability while addressing long-standing injustices to frontline communities and communities of color disproportionately affected by the health impacts of drill sites.

-In 2022, the Los Angeles City Council responded to concerns by adopting a motion to ban all oil drilling within City limits.
-The proposed Oil Ordinance would phase out these oil drilling activities, which are known hazards to public health and safety, by immediately banning new oil and gas extraction and requiring the removal of existing operations after an amortization period.
+In 2022, the Los Angeles City Council responded to concerns by adopting an ordinance to ban all oil drilling within City limits.
+The adopted Oil Ordinance requires the phase out of these oil drilling activities, which are known hazards to public health and safety, by immediately banning new oil and gas extraction and requiring the removal of existing operations after an amortization period.

-For more information about the ordinance or to sign up for updates or contact staff, please email firstname.lastname@example.org
+For more information about the ordinance, its implementation, or to sign up for updates, please email email@example.com